jhoward321/PythonP2PBotnet/README.md

 ##Getting Started

 This P2P botnet requires Python 2.7 and the following Python libraries:
-* [Kademlia] - a Python implementation of the [Kademlia distributed hash table].
+* [Kademlia] - a Python implementation of the [Kademlia distributed hash table]
 * [Twisted] - an event-driven asynchronous network engine written in Python.
 * [Python Xlib](https://github.com/python-xlib/python-xlib) - Python X library which is used by the keylogging module
-* [Mechanize](http://wwwsearch.sourceforge.net/mechanize/) - a programmatic web browsing library used by the clickfraud module.
+* [Mechanize](http://wwwsearch.sourceforge.net/mechanize/) - a programmatic web browsing library used by the clickfraud module

 On an Ubuntu machine all of the requirements can be installed by running the following commands:
 ```